 Cinnamon Sugar Mix

-To make the cinnamon sugar mix that you'll dip the buttery breakfast muffins in, you'll need ½ cup of granulated sugar plus 1 teaspoon of cinnamon.
+To make the cinnamon sugar mix that you’ll dip the buttery breakfast muffins in, you’ll need 1/2 cup of granulated sugar plus one teaspoon of cinnamon.

-I recommend making more than needed then save it in a container to use for later!
+I recommend making more than needed and then saving it in a container to use later!

 Other Beyond the Butter recipes that use this same cinnamon sugar mix are my chocolate chip sour cream coffee cake and my super easy blueberry bundt cake!